 July 15, 2008 West Los Angeles had a Teen Team July 25 - August 4.
 They went through Have We No Rights? by Mabel Williamson.

-There were differences from past weddings though: there were no headcoverings, and wine was served.
+There were differences from past weddings though - there were no headcoverings, and wine was served.

-Even though this man he had done all he could to reconcile with his own brother, the group still dictates this family relationship.
+Even though he had done all he could to reconcile with his own brother, the group still dictates this family relationship.
 All the rest of the groom’s family (aunts, cousins, and grandparents) were in attendance regardless of their religious beliefs.
 Several who are church elders and pastors could not tolerate the message and left immediately after the service.

 April 2008: Sometime in mid-2007, Mike Almanzor refused to allow George to continue to give stated ministry on Sunday afternoons, and consequently George Geftakys began all over again with, a weekly Bible study and Sunday service at his home in Plymouth Village in Redlands, CA, located at 242 Carver Circle.